National Association of Social Workers

 The National Association of Social Workers (NASW) is a professional organization of social workers in the United States.
 NASW has about 120,000 members.
-The NASW provides guidance, research, up to date information, advocacy, and other resources for its members and for social workers in general.
+The NASW provides guidance, research, information, advocacy, and other resources for its members and for social workers in general.
 Members of the NASW are also able to obtain malpractice insurance, members-only publications, discounts on other products and services, and continuing education.

 History

 In 1955, the National Association of Social Workers was established through the consolidation of the following seven organizations: